KennthShang/HostG/README.md

 The output file is **final_prediction.csv**.
 There are several column in this csv file: "contig_name, median_file_name, [taxa]".

 # Database Extension
 Since the limitation of storage on GitHub, we only upload part of bacteria genomes in *bacteria* folder.
-Information about these bacteria can be found in **bacteria.csv** in the *dataset* folder.
+Information about these bacteria can be found in **database.csv** in the *dataset* folder.
 Thus, the model can only predict the reported labels for phages.

 We describe and evaluate the extension ability in the paper [See references section].
 If you want to extend the database, please follow the same format and upload your genomes into to *bacteria* folder.
 Also you need to update the **label.csv** in the *dataset* folder according to your new genomes.